fcorreia3/VBA-Challenge/README.md

 # VBA-Challenge

-# I send my code in Slack this weekend because I was having an error with the division (due to
+# I sent my code in Slack this weekend because I was having an error with the division (due to
 # having a denominator equal to zero) even when I filter zeros out before doing that division.

 # Yesterday, I wanted to show you the error, but when I ran my code to Ju it ran fine.
 Now it is